BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 How Starlink Compares to Competitors

-Starlink outpaces traditional satellite ISPs like Viasat and Hughesnet on speed, latency and data flexibility, offering faster speeds, lower lag and truly unlimited data.
-This makes it the strongest satellite option for streaming, gaming and high-demand usage.
-But compared to terrestrial alternatives like Xfinity or AT&T Fiber, Starlink often loses on raw speed, price and consistent performance.
+Starlink outpaces traditional satellite ISPs like Viasat and Hughesnet on speed, latency, and data flexibility, offering faster speeds, lower lag, and truly unlimited data.
+This makes it the strongest satellite option for streaming, gaming, and high-demand usage.
+But compared to terrestrial alternatives like Xfinity or AT&T Fiber, Starlink often loses on raw speed, price, and consistent performance.
 While Xfinity and AT&T Fiber can offer gigabit-level speeds for lower monthly costs, Starlink’s value lies in serving areas where those wired or wireless options simply don’t reach.
+Check out the following for a side-by-side table comparison of Starlink against Viasat and Hughesnet:

 Viasat $39.99–$119.99 Up to 150 Mbps Unlimited with Viasat Unleashed None with Viasat Unleashed